DirkHoffmann/Win32-OpenSSH-Wiki/DefaultShell.md

-To configure a default shell, ensure that the following prerequisites are met
+Before configuring `DefaultShell`, ensure that the following prerequisites are met
  - OpenSSH installation path is in system PATH.
    - If not already present, amend system PATH and restart sshd service.